 What does cost allocation have to do with grants management?
 The answer is everything.
-Cost allocation allows for accurate calculation of indirect costs, which is critical to ensuring that resources are available to carry out the purpose of the grant.
-Getting this number wrong leads to unspent grant dollars and financial instability.
-In some cases it leads to bankruptcy.
+Cost allocation allows for accurate calculation of indirect costs, which is critical to ensuring that resources are available to carry out the purpose of a grant program.
+Getting this calculation wrong leads to unspent grant dollars and financial instability.

 Cost Allocation Software

 In April of 2018, eCivis acquired CostTree, the only SaaS cost allocation software for the public sector and nonprofits. eCivis can now help organizations maximize their indirect cost reimbursements, better understand their true cost of service, and run scenarios to determine what cost structure provides the greatest organizational impact.
 Additional features include comprehensive audit tools for cognizant and reviewing agencies and their recipients; a dynamic Indirect Cost Rate Proposal framework that removes the frustration and complexity from your rate submission and review processes; and powerful transfer pricing and cost analysis tools that put full control at the fingertips of the end user.
 CostTree has been deployed in nearly 100 state and local governments, including the Maryland Department of Education; Glendale, CA; and El Paso County, CO.
 If you are interested in learning how to mitigate loss of funds and maximize your funding, contact us today to learn more about cost allocation software.

 The Urban Institute provides a variety of excellent research on this topic.
 Learn more.